Breathe Magic Intensive Therapy Programme - Breathe

 Our Breathe Magic Intensive Therapy Programme is a clinically effective, fun and engaging approach to therapy which has been running since 2010.
 The programme has supported many young people with hemiplegia; a weakness or paralysis affecting one side of the body caused by an injury to the brain.

-Grounded in world-class medical research, our award-winning Breathe Magic programme gives young people access to 78 hours of intensive therapy and transforms them into young magicians!
+Grounded in world-class medical research, our award-winning Breathe Magic programme gives young people access to over 60 hours of intensive therapy and transforms them into young magicians!
 Specialist occupational therapists work alongside Magic Circle magicians to teach magic tricks designed to develop hand and arm function, self-confidence and independence.

 Breathe has designed, researched and delivered an innovative treatment incorporating specially selected magic hand tricks that provoke specific two handed actions and interplays and theatre skills into the a Hand-Arm Bimanual Intensive Therapy (HABIT) and goal oriented therapy programme for children and young people with hemiplegia.